 Cranes are industrial machines which are mainly used for materials movements in construction sites, production shops, assembly lines, storage areas, power stations and similar places.
 Their design features vary widely according to their major operational specifications such as type of motion of the crane structure, weight and type of the load, location of the crane, geometric features, operating mechanisms, and environmental conditions.

-A crane is a machine which is having a hoist with a longitudinal and cross movement.
-The hoist of a crane consists of wire rope and hook.
-The crane is used both for lifting and lowering materials, and to move them horizontally.
+A crane is having a hoist which consists of wire rope and hook.
+The crane is used both for lifting and lowering of materials, and to move them horizontally.
 Cranes uses one or more simple machines to create mechanical advantage and thus move heavy loads.
-Many factors are taken into consideration while selecting a crane.
-These factors include lifting capacity, crane use and application and the number of work cycles that the crane is required to undergo.
+Several factors are taken into consideration while selecting a crane.
+These factors include lifting capacity, crane use and application, and the number of work cycles which the crane is required to undergo.